Is 360 DigiTech Inc. (QFIN) a Keeper?

 Sponsored

-The average price from analysts is $267.76, which is $6.17 above the current price.
-QFIN currently public float of 119.73M and currently shorts hold a 3.03% ratio of that float.
-Today, the average trading volume of QFIN was 2.87M shares.
+The average price from analysts is $275.61, which is -$1.17 below the current price.
+QFIN currently public float of 99.82M and currently shorts hold a 3.64% ratio of that float.
+Today, the average trading volume of QFIN was 2.97M shares.

 QFIN’s Market Performance